piyushpatel2005/go-exploration/notes/slices/index.md

 # Slices

-In Go, we do not have list data type which will grow as we need to add more elements into it.
-However, we have **slices** which are made from arrays and can grow like ArrayList in other languages.
+In Go, you don't have a datastructure like list or dynamic array which will grow as we need to add more elements into it.
+However, you have **slices** which are made from arrays and can grow like `ArrayList` in other languages.

 ## Overview